The Italian government proclaims Shri Mataji as the Personality of the Year.

 The Italian government awards Shri Mataji with honorary citizenship, succeeded by the presentation of the foundation stone for the ‘Shri Mataji Nirmala Devi World Foundation of Sahaja Yoga’ in Cabella Ligure.

 What Shri Mataji has given to our world is not a philosophy, doctrine or concept.
 It is an extraordinary transformative experience - Self-realisation.
-Recognition of one's spiritual essence is the true legacy of Shri Mataji, and has the power to change our world from the very root of society: the individual.
+Recognition of one's spiritual essence and the power to change our world from the very root of society by starting with the individual is the true legacy of Shri Mataji's life.

 "Prepare them so that they can solve their problems, that's what I should do ...
 You must be doctors to yourself.
 You must be a guru to yourself. "

-The vision of Shri Mataji was not to create any organisations - her message is focused on the person, on the inner "I".
-Shri Mataji noted that only the faithfulness to universal spiritual values can solve the global problems of mankind.
-She also insisted on the freedom of the individual: in Sahaja Yoga there are no dogmas or prescriptions, but there is only an inner awareness of what is beneficial for spiritual development.
+Shri Mataji's vision was not to create any organisations - her message is focused on the person, on the inner "I".
+Shri Mataji noted that only the dedication to universal spiritual values can solve the global problems of mankind.
+She also insisted on the freedom of the individual: In Sahaja Yoga, there are no dogmas or prescriptions, there is only the inner awareness of what is beneficial for spiritual development.

-By initiating profound personal changes through the awakening of Kundalini and meditation, Shri Mataji taught people how to achieve higher goals than mere material success or power.
+By initiating profound personal changes through the awakening of Kundalini and meditation, Shri Mataji taught people how to strive for and achieve higher goals than mere material success or power.
 "We must reach peace inside," she said.